foliolabs/folioshell/README.md

-WordPress Command Line Tools
+FolioShell - WordPress Command Line Tools
 =========================

-This is a script developed by [Wordplugs Team](http://wordplugs.com) to ease the management of WordPress sites.
+This is a script developed by [Foliolabs Team](https://foliolabs.com) to ease the management of WordPress sites.

 It is designed to work on Linux and MacOS.
 Windows users can use it in [Nooku Vagrant box](https://github.com/nooku/nooku-vagrant)